ko9x/MyTips/README.md

 - Run this command to see console logs in the Metro tab `npx react-native log-ios`
   - I am not sure if this is even required anymore.
 It may show logs there without running this command

-### Where to find react-native-calendar theme styles
+### Where to find react-native-calendar theme and other changes

-- `node_modules/react-native-calendar/src/style.js`
+- The theme file is located in the mocks director
+- Check the react-native-calendar file in the patches directory to see what changes have been made to node_module packages
+- We still use vector icons in node_modules/react-native-calendar/expandable-calendar/index.js

+# Remember

+- We need to run `patch package` if we edit something in the node_modules and we want the changes to persist

 ### Setting the color of the StatusBar